 The proper method of charging a heat pump in the heat mode is by weight with the additional charge adjustments for line size, line length, and other system components.
-For best results, on outdoor units with TXVs, superheat should be 8°F +/- 1°F at 4-6" from the compressor.
-NOTE: In system with TWO-stage compressor, make TXV adjustment in high stage.
-For best results adjust OD TXV to, 5°F +/-1°F superheat and subcool below 40°F at 4-6" from the compressor.
+For best results, on outdoor units with TXVs, superheat should be 5°F +/- 1°F at 4-6" from the compressor.